ME3391 Syllabus - Engineering Thermodynamics - 2021 Regulation Anna University

 COURSE OBJECTIVES:

-• Impart knowledge on the basics and application of zeroth and first law
+• Impart knowledge on the basics and application of zeroth and first law of thermodynamics.

 • Impart knowledge on the second law of thermodynamics in analysing the performance of thermal devices.